 What really stands out about their treatment of Timmy is that, in spite of literally singing his praises, nobody in Thorn Valley is ever seen actually mentoring him or helping to realize the potential they all say he has.
 The most we get is a brief scene with Justin, where they basically are just goofing around; heck, when he comes up with a clever way of getting rid of a snake that would have most certainly posed a danger to the inhabitants, he gets scolded for it!
 His brother Martin was more help than they were.
 And, as time goes by, we see Tim doing nothing more than manual labor around the town, like shoveling snow or washing the cobblestones.
 No physical training, no higher education, nothing; he's literally been relegated to the role of handyman.
 So yeah, is it any wonder Tim turned out the way he did?

 Timmy, despite all he's built up to be, is made of this, constantly endangering himself and his friends because of his impulsiveness and impatience.
 In hindsight, he easily does more to endanger Thorn Valley while at NIMH before he can make up for his mistake.
 Even more egregious is his complete ignorance of what NIMH even is despite knowing of his father's legend in escaping NIMH.

-Most of Thorn Valley, who's constant appraisals of Timothy probably lent itself to his arrogance as he got older, and ironically setting off the events that ensured NIMH would strike back.
+Most of Thorn Valley, whose constant appraisals of Timothy probably lent itself to his arrogance as he got older, and ironically setting off the events that ensured NIMH would strike back.